 Watch Leon in Chu’s Eyeball Palace, or whatever it was called.
 Putting his hand into the freezing cryoliquid, pulling it out and smelling it.
 He’s exploring, experiencing, curious.
 He’s not an unfeeling, unthinking killing machine.

 Finally, watch Batty kill his creator.
 The fear and pain and terror flashing across his face as he does so.
 And then watch him ride the elevator down afterward, thinking about what he’s just done, and then thinking about thinking about it as his face contorts into a frown.
-Not a lot of actors can do that, and not a lot of stories call for it.
+Not a lot of actors can do that, convey these conflicting emotions without dialog, and not a lot of stories call for it.

 Phillip K. Dick didn’t like what Scott did to the replicants, the way Scott described them to Dick, he made them sound in all ways superior to human beings.
 But Dick didn’t live to see the film.
 I think if he had, he’d have realized he was wrong.
 In both the book and the movie, Deckard is an automaton, going through the motions, unthinking, unfeeling.
 In the movie, the replicants–while not human–are experiencing life the way a human being does, the way a human being should, the way Deckard does not.
 Until the end when Roy dies.
 I think that’s exactly what Dick wanted.